Nils Tavernier: Biography

 Tavernier has also directed two documentaries for television: L'odyssée de la vie in 2004, in which he questioned the sexuality of the French, and L'odyssée de la vie in 2006, following a woman throughout her pregnancy and its affirmation as a mom within the couple.
 His most recent film is The Finishers (2013).
 Tavernier also authored The Mystery of Twins with Marie-Noelle Humbert in 2009.

+In 2024, He was accused by three women of sexual assault.